PranshuBarar/Sample-Student-Details-Application/README.md

 ```bash
 docker build -t demo-student-application .
 ```
 You can change the name of the image "demo-student-application" with something else of your choice but then you will have to do the respective changes in docker-compose.yml file also, otherwise the project will not work.
-(Actually docker compose given below will not run at all)
+(Actually without doing the respective changes in docker-compose file, docker compose command given below will not run at all)

 This above command will build the image using Dockerfile.
 After that run this command: